-Alhambra Medical University and its Master of Acupuncture with a Chinese herbal medicine specialization (MATM) programs offered in English and Chinese) are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-Institution/program accreditation history, notes, and dates of review may be viewed at: http://acaom.org/directory-menu/directory/
+Alhambra Medical University and its Master of Acupuncture with a Chinese herbal medicine specialization (MATM) programs offered in English and Chinese are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).

 ACAOM is recognized by the United States Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and Oriental medicine practitioners.
 ACAOM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347; phone 952/212-2434; fax 952/657-7068; www.acaom.org